sjbennett123/gloryforthefist/content/policies/staff_list/_index.md

 ---

 As you can see, POLAR has some openings.
 Please PM me if you are interested in accepting a position.
 Thank you very much!
-These are more than staff positions; these positions help shape and determine where POLAR goes in the future.
-This is all of our game as a community.
+These are more than staff positions; they help shape and determine where POLAR goes in the future.
+This is our game as a community.
 Let's make it the best game possible!

 ## Board of Directors

 250 GS / Month

 There are 5 voting members and 2 trustees.
-If there is a vote, the members vote; if one of them cannot attend, the trustees may vote in their stead.
+If a vote is held, the members vote.
+If a member cannot attend, the trustees may vote in their stead.

 - John Thompson - President
 - Stephen Dupree - Vice President